OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 2. Weight

-We looked for shoes that were light in weight and avoided making our feet feel fatigued while walking.
-This feature is important, especially if you’re carrying a heavy load and don’t want anything extra weighing you down.
+A good balance between weight and support is important, especially if you’re carrying a heavy load and don’t want anything extra weighing you down.

 3. Tread